0xERR0R/blocky/docs/configuration.md

 The optional parameter `rewrite` behaves the same as with custom DNS.

-The optional parameter fallbackUpstream, if false (default), return empty result if after rewrite, the mapped resolver returned an empty answer.
+The optional parameter `fallbackUpstream`, if false (default), return empty result if after rewrite, the mapped resolver returned an empty answer.
 If true, the original query will be sent to the upstream resolver.

-### Usage: One usecase when having split DNS for internal and external (internet facing) users, but not all subdomains are listed in the internal domain
+**Usage:** One usecase when having split DNS for internal and external (internet facing) users, but not all subdomains are listed in the internal domain

 !!! example